EXPENSES • 6 JUNE 2025 • 2 MIN READ

 - Corporate box functions

-Entertainment expenses are generally not deductible.
+Entertainment expenses are generally not deductible (unless subject to FBT).

-Two main exceptions need to be noted:
+A couple of main exceptions need to be noted:

-Firstly, sustenance is not considered entertainment.
+- Sustenance is not considered entertainment.
 For example, providing tea and coffee in the office for your staff is sustenance and not entertainment.
 Same with a few sandwiches given at a staff training session or morning or afternoon tea.

-Secondly, some entertainment is subject to FBT and if you pay FBT on an expense, then it is deductible for income tax.
+- Some entertainment is subject to FBT and if you pay FBT on an expense, then it is deductible for income tax.
 This is because FBT is already a tax on companies and the ATO doesn't want to give you a double kick of tax.

 There are other exceptions listed in the Income Tax Assessment Act in s32-30 Employer expenses, s32-35 Seminar expenses, s32-40 Entertainment industry expenses, 32-45 Promotion and advertising expenses and s32-50 Other expenses.
 Many of these are complicated and require a whole article to explain.